-programs.
+the controlling law for the County, found that a significant statistical disparity in prime contract and subcontract utilization provides a strong basis in evidence for race-based contracting programs.
 Given the legal precedent in the Eleventh Circuit, the statistical evidence of discrimination documented in the Study provides sufficient probative evidence to apply race-conscious remedies to the County's award of prime and subcontracts.
 Nevertheless, findings of discrimination in the private sector are indicators of conditions that could adversely affect the formation and growth of minority and woman-owned businesses.
-Thus, the findings from a regression analysis can be used to develop race-neutral public contracting programs to address barriers to the formation and development of all businesses, including public contracting.
+Thus, the findings from a regression analysis can be used to develop race-neutral public contracting programs to address barriers to the formation and development of businesses.

-The model for the regression analysis of private sector data used in this chapter derives from Concrete Works IV which provides the analytical framework for a regression analysis of private sector data.
+The analytical framework for the regression analysis of private sector data used in this chapter derives from Concrete Works IV.
 The regression model includes two outcome variables-business ownership, and business earnings-to determine if private sector race and gender-based discrimination exists.
-413 The two outcome variables can discern possible impediments to minority and woman-owned business formation and development in the market area.
-It is this analytical model that is applied in the regression analysis presented in this chapter.
+414 The two outcome variables can discern possible impediments to minority and woman-owned business formation and development in the market area.
+It is this analytical framework that is applied in the regression analysis presented in this chapter.